openassistant/oa-core/README.rst

 Open Assistant
 =============

 Make your own minds!
-Free and open source AI OS development.
+Open source AI OS development.

+Open Assistant is a private open source personal assistant system able to engage in conversations and complete an increasing amount of tasks using vocal commands.

 Our current goals are to simplify and restructure modules to provide easy customization, operating system independence, as well as to implement more sophisticated logic such as machine learning (TensorFlow).